 If you’re wanting to have river access definitely look for the Pecan Grove, Oakmont, River Crossing camping areas.
 These places have direct access to the water, but everything is fairly easy to get to.
 The Persimmon Hill campsite is going to be the farthest away from everything if you’re looking for a little more space.

 The trail map reads like a Pollock painting

-Ranging from Easy to Challenging the trails at Garner State Park offer something for all experience levels.
-There are 20 trails in total, and on my last visit I was able to knock out three trails and a fun walkway.
+Ranging from Easy to Challenging the trails at Garner State Park offers something for all experience levels.
+There are 20 trails in total, and on my last visit, I was able to knock out three trails and a fun walkway.

 The Madrone walkway (.55 mi) lets visitors access north to south without walking on the road.
 It cuts through some of the prettiest parts of the park and parallels the Blinn River trail which you can access from the CCC pavilion.

 The Blinn River Trail is right along the Frio river, and you can access the water at a few different points.
 The pristine water conditions here are a sight to see but make sure you make it enjoyable for everyone else by taking only memories.

 The Old Entrance Road Trail was a last-minute decision after I sucked down some Honey Stinger Organic Gels.
 I was actually walking back to my car when I decided I could put my thighs through just a bit more suffering.

 As the name implies, it’s the original entrance road built by the CCC.
 Once the park became more popular the entrance was rerouted to the northern part of the park to alleviate traffic concerns.

 There is a scenic overlook about halfway up the hill that gives you views of the Frio Canyon, but overall there isn’t much on the trail until you get to the end.
 The stonework left by the CCC is still visible from a few spots as it marks the gates that are now blocked off.